Photo by Thomas Woodtli from Zürich, Switzerland

 Price: €900–6,000/night | Location: Route de Ouarzazate, Palmeraie

-Amanjena (the first Aman property in Africa, and still its finest) is among the most extraordinary resort hotels in the world — the extraordinary rose-colored pavilions (mazot) and bassin (plunges pools) arranged around a central pool that reflects the sky and the Moroccan architectural forms, the extraordinary restaurant Moroccan and French, and the extraordinary cycling routes through the olive groves and the Palmeraie.
-The most peaceful luxury experience available in Marrakech.
+Amanjena was the first Aman property in Africa and remains its best.
+Rose-colored pavilions (mazot) and plunge pools (bassin) are arranged around a central pool that mirrors the sky and the surrounding Moroccan architecture.
+Its restaurant serves Moroccan and French cuisine, and cycling routes run through the olive groves and Palmeraie — arguably the most peaceful luxury experience Marrakech offers.

 Beldi Country Club — Palmeraie Character